20 Irresistible Reasons to Fall in Love with Brittany

 Castles

-Laval has a castle in its city centre there’s now an exhibition which you can see for free permanently housed in this historic castle.
-Fougeres castle is bigger and even more beautiful.
-There are many castles to choose from which all have a rich history.
+Laval has a castle in its city centre.
+There’s now an exhibition that you can see for free, permanently housed in this historic castle.
+Fougeres Castle is bigger and even more beautiful.
+There are many castles to choose from, all of which have a rich history.
 And many of the castles are located near the clear, blue sea.
-If you love castles and pretty views you will love Laval.
+If you love castles and pretty views, you will love Laval.

 Laval's old castle